Thursday, March 29, 2012

 Margaret Carey Foundation

 Whilst writing my last post I came across a charity which offers interesting opportunities for prisoners to engage in projects that provide them with skills and that provide much needed support to those in need.
 The extent to which such charities or workshops exist or actually run in the increasingly over crowded prisons of today, I do not know.
 All I know is that I don't believe prison is the answer to today's ills.
-Brandishing everyone with the same brush is a crude form of self regulation for society.
+Brandishing everyone with the same brush is I am sure most would agree a crude form of self regulation for society.
 In the same way that one would not use a detention system in school time and again for every student if it wasn't working, surely society should look at the way it deals with apparent criminals.
-In light of what have been seen as very harsh recent punishments, I do have to question the motives behind them.
-Is it a sign of the stresses of today's society or of power crazed individuals?
-Are people trying to stamp their authority?
-I say this because frankly I don't understand.

-Locking people up and forgetting about them will not, in my opinion, remove society's problems.
+Some might say that locking people up and forgetting about them will not solve society's problems.
 It will merely exacerbate them.
 Reform and genuine engagement and care are what cause change.
-Punishment may result in obedience and submission but genuine care, education and opportunity enable loyalty and motivation for change.
+Punishment may result in obedience and submission but genuine care, education and opportunity have been shown to motivate people to change.

 Saturday, March 24, 2012